kunhwiko/concepts/systems/Kubernetes/2-architecture.md

 ##### Components
 ```
 kubelet
-   - agents on each Node that registers Nodes to the API server so they can talk with the Control Plane
+   - agents on each Node that registers Nodes to the API Server so they can talk with the Control Plane
    - makes sure containers run in Pods in a healthy state
-   - receives Pod specs, downloads secrets from API server, runs liveness probe, mounts volumes
+   - receives Pod specs, downloads secrets from API Server, runs liveness probe, mounts volumes
    - interact Container Runtime Interface (CRI)

 kube-proxy: